Mochatitan/frc-robot-tracker/README.md

 ## ICED JAVA ROBOTICS TRACKER
 This is a data tracker for the FRC team 6894 Iced java, made by Luke/mochatitan.
 It tracks things like how many miles the robot moves, or how many times it shoots, and stores those numbers in a txt file.
+(This is a public repository, and pull requests are very welcomed!)

 ## HOW TO SETUP
 Simply make a copy of the Tracker.java file in your code folder that has RobotContainer.java, or a util folder.